 Here is a link to the USDA’s website where you can search to see if a property you are interested in is eligibile for an RD loan. http://eligibility.sc.egov.usda.gov/eligibility/welcomeAction.do

 There are other factors that affect if you are eligible for an RD loan besides location, such as your income.
-If you have questions about income limits, property eligibility, or how much you qualify for, you can email me.
+If you have questions about income limits, property eligibility, how much you qualify for, or if you’re wondering if this option is right for you, please email me.